nodrogluap/framefix/README.md

 Where 1e-25 is the e-value threshold to consider a match evidence of a frameshift.
-Three output files are generated ```output_prefix.homopolymers_query.txt``` which lists the homopolymers and their genomic context that were submitted for inquiry to Diamond, ```output_prefix.diamond_nr.txt``` which is the best Diamond output for each of those queries (note that we are not doing taxomnomic assignment with this code, so best hit is sufficient), and ```output_prefix.frameshift_adjusted.fna``` which has the parsimonious edits based on those Diamond matches applied to your input FastA genome file.
+Three output files are generated ```output_prefix.homopolymers_query.txt``` which lists the homopolymers and their genomic context that were submitted for inquiry to Diamond, ```output_prefix.diamond_nr.txt``` which is the best Diamond output for each of those queries (note that we are not doing taxonomic assignment with this code, so best hit is sufficient), and ```output_prefix.frameshift_adjusted.fna``` which has the parsimonious edits based on those Diamond matches applied to your input FastA genome file.